The Comprehensive Leadership Program (CLP) consists of:

 Leadership Development Consultation

 The CLP students have facilitated leadership training and development for various organizations, agencies, and businesses.
-This has included half-day retreats or leadership talks for Creston School, Central Valley High School, Youth Leadership Spokane and Inchelium School District.
+This has included half-day retreats or leadership talks for the ARC of Spokane, Lewis and Clark High School, Creston School, Central Valley High School, Youth Leadership Spokane and Inchelium School District.

 CLP Leadership Internship Program